 Tours & Tickets

-Tour Cebu's rich past with century old churches, the iconic Magellan Cross, Fort San Pedro, and the 19th century restored Spanish house - Casa Gorordo.
-Drive ...
+Tour Cebu's rich past with century old churches, the iconic Magellan Cross and Fort San Pedro.
+Drive thru the country's oldest Colon Street, Cebu Heritage ...
 Read more

 Location: Cebu City, Philippines